lc/230-OOB/README.md

 </div>
 <hr/>
 <div align="center">
-230OOB is a tool that emulates an FTP server, allowing you to achieve file read by exploiting Out-of-Band XXE.
+230OOB is a tool that emulates an FTP server, assisting you in achieving file read by exploiting Out-of-Band XXE.
 </div>